Curriculum

 -

-Big Question: What are computers?
+Big Question: What is a computer?

-With the computer science theory we look at how computers work, starting with binary, input/output and computer hardware and developing that over key stage 3.
+In computer science theory we look at how computers work, starting with binary, input/output and computer hardware and developing that over key stage 3.
 We revisit these ideas on several occasions and in different contexts such as networking, logic circuits, images, sound and text in binary and many more.
-We also look at the internet considering how exactly the internet works and e-safety, ensuring that students know how to recognise the dangers they may face when online.
-Our ambition is to give the students a well-rounded curriculum regarding the theoretical concepts of computer
+We also look at the internet considering how exactly the internet works, e-safety, use of social media and information bias, and then ensuring that students know how to recognise the technological dangers they may face when online.
+Aspects of e-safety and ICT skills are also covered in the tutor programme and PD curriculum ensuring that we cover theory aspects from all three of the National Curriculum strands.

 D&T at St Joseph’s college encourages students to become independent, creative problem-solvers and thinkers as individuals and as part of a team – making positive changes to their quality of life.
 It enables them to identify needs and opportunities and to respond to them by developing a range of ideas and by making products in a wide variety of material areas.